Wear proper attire to get the most enjoyment out of your next outdoor adventure!

 Synthetic materials are usually less expensive and are made from a host of chemically-based synthetics, such as polyester, nylon, polypropylene, and rayon.
 Synthetics are water-resistant and will keep you warm and dry as the heat and moisture from your body are captured in the fabric.
 While more economical, the downside to choosing synthetic fabrics is that their production exacts a heavier toll on the environment.

 Wool is a naturally grown fiber and is 100% biodegradable and renewable.
-While it is a more expensive option, it is well worth the price, as it can absorb a significant amount of moisture before feeling wet.
+While it is a more expensive option, it is well worth the price.
+It can absorb a significant amount of moisture before feeling wet.
 Wool can keep you warm in cool, damp weather, especially when paired with a waterproof, windproof, breathable outer shell.
 The only downside to wool is that, once wet, it takes longer to dry than synthetic fabrics.

 Another natural alternative is merino wool, a microfiber material created from merino sheep wool that is wonderfully insulating and comfortable to wear with little to no itchiness.
 Like other wools, this material absorbs moisture without feeling wet and is biodegradable, naturally fire-resistant, and resistant to body odor, thanks to its antimicrobial properties.
 As with other wools, merino wool takes longer to dry when washed.

-Cotton should never be worn as a base layer for winter weather activities, as it holds onto moisture and does not dry quickly.
+Cotton should never be worn as a base layer for winter weather activities.
+It holds onto moisture and does not dry quickly.
 Wearing wet cotton apparel can lead to hypothermia even in above-freezing temperatures, so avoid this fabric for your outdoor adventures.

 Choose the mid-layer.

 The mid-layer is your insulating layer, which is the primary protector of your body heat.
-It is nice to have a mix of synthetic and down mid-layers (sweaters/jackets), as both have their advantages and disadvantages depending on the weather conditions you may face while on your excursion.
+It is nice to have a mix of synthetic and down mid-layers (sweaters/jackets).
+Both have advantages and disadvantages depending on the weather conditions you may face while on your excursion.
 Packable mid-layers are a great choice, as they can be compressed in a pocket and easily stowed away in a day/backpack.

 Synthetic mid-layers are good insulators and will keep you warm and dry even in wet weather.
 Synthetic jackets combine layered sheets of woven polyester fibers to mimic the insulating qualities of down materials.
 While synthetic jackets are bulkier than down jackets, they are the material of choice if you will be out in wet conditions.